Documentation Index

 You’ll need a Customer.io App API key that can create Design Studio emails in your Customer.io workspace.

-Updating Customer.io templates uploaded from Emailify
+Updating Customer.io emails and templates uploaded from Emailify

-This will automatically append a customerioTemplateId value to the Figma frame's layer name that was uploaded, and then re-use that ID when the same frame is re-uploaded to Customer.io via the API upon the next export from the plugin.
+This will automatically append a customerioEmailId or customerioTemplateId value to the Figma frame's layer name that was uploaded, and then re-use that ID when the same frame is re-uploaded to Customer.io via the API upon the next export from the plugin.

 Manually uploading a ZIP export to Customer.io